 What’s the point?
 First of all server firewall will only let through the traffic which WAF has already checked.
 So if some kind of handyman finds a way to get around WAF he/she won’t be able to go further as the server firewall won’t pass it.
 So main features of server firewall are:

 - allow traffic to go only through specified ports (custom configured for each case)

 We forgot to mention SSL certificate, right?
 No, we didn’t!)
-Keep in mind that SSL doesn’t do anything to protect site or server against any kind of attacks, or stop it from distributing malware.
+Keep in mind that SSL doesn’t do anything to protect the site or server against any kind of attacks, or stop it from distributing malware.
 SSL certificate encrypts the data sent from Point A to Point B (for example web-browser and web-server).
 What for?
-Encryption prevents anyone from being able to fit into the chain and steal the data sent from A to B. Such attack’s name is Man in the Middle.
-Also Google has begun to force all website owners to move from regular and old HTTP to HTTPS, you can read more about it in one of our previous blog posts.
+Encryption prevents anyone from being able to fit into the chain and steal the data sent from A to B. Such an attack's name is Man in the Middle.
+Also, Google has begun to force all website owners to move from regular and old HTTP to HTTPS, you can read more about it in one of our previous blog posts.